Qapito! Assessing source credibility

 Through “Qapito!
 Assessing source credibility”, Deutsche Telekom Stiftung aims to improve the ability of 10- to 16-year olds to assess how credible sources are.
 The project targets children and adolescents as well as adults accompanying them on their educational journey.

 The project will create material for school teachers and educational facilitators at libraries and youth services organizations that will show them how to effectively teach source assessment skills using examples from science (e.g. climate change, nutrition, environment).
-The materials have been developed by RUB Ruhr University Bochum and TU Dortmund University.
+The materials will be developed by RUB Ruhr University Bochum and TU Dortmund University (German only).
 Selected pilot groups will test the modules before they are distributed nationwide.

 Foto: Weekend Images Inc./iStock.com